yesworkflow-org/yw/README.md

 # YesWorkflow - native executable edition

 The software in this repository represents a production-quality compiled C++ implementation of YesWorkflow.
 Development is in progress.
-An initial 1.0 release is expected by the end of September 2017.
+The first 1.0 beta release is expected by the end of November 2017.

 General features initially will match those of the YesWorkflow research prototype available in the [yw-prototypes](https://github.com/yesworkflow-org/yw-prototypes) repository.